hammerdirt-analyst/solid-waste-team/titlepage.md

 prevent objects from entering the environment.
 This system is complex and has different domains like prevention, recycling, education, engineering and finally removal and disposal.

-Ultimately, the object counts are failures.
-If you take a purely statistical approach (how many cigarettes get smoked compared to the number we find) it is a wonder there is not more.
-It is not statistics that takes a person to the forest or the beach.
+Ultimately, the object counts are failures of the system in place.
+However, If you take a purely statistical approach (how many cigarettes get smoked compared to the number we find) it is a wonder there is not more.

 ## Financial disclosure